ahlstromcj/sequencer64/README.md

     -   Version 0.96.9:
         -   Fixed issue #207 where growing a note left two broken notes.
+        -   Quick fix to issue #216 for note on/off tweaking.
         -   Minor fixes.
+        -   User freddi converted README to markdown.
     -   Version 0.96.8:
         -   Reduced the size of the pattern editor to 800x480 to fit on small screens.